 (a) resolve to prepare a local planning scheme, or an amendment to a local planning scheme, in accordance with the notice; and

-(b) prepare and advertise the local planning scheme or amendment in accordance with this Part; and
+(b) prepare and advertise the local planning scheme or amendment in accordance with the notice; and

 (c) forward to the Minister for approval under section 87 the local planning scheme or amendment prepared by it.

-(3) If the Minister so directs, the advertisement of the local planning scheme or amendment to the local planning scheme is to be published together with the advertisement of the relevant region planning scheme or amendment under regulations made for the purposes of section 43.
+(3) If the Minister so directs, the advertisement of the local planning scheme or amendment to the local planning scheme is to be published together with any advertisement of the relevant region planning scheme or amendment under regulations made for the purposes of section 43.

 [Section 125 amended: No. 26 of 2020 s.
-51.]
+51; No. 34 of 2023 s.
+77.]

 126. Local planning scheme, amendment of due to region planning scheme